4rterius/cgtfs/README.md

 `feed_t` is the compound structure which holds pointers to all of the aforementioned structs, and for each of them an integer field with the number of parsed records. `feed_t` is designed to be used with `read_feed(..)` (see [example 0](#examples)).

-As with record structs, it is recommended to instantiate it with `empty_feed()` value.
+It is recommended to instantiate it with `empty_feed()` value.
+When an instance of the structure is no longer necessary, function `free_feed(..)` can handle freeing the memory.

 #### Other structures